-Comparison $r^2$ RMSE Nr. predicted Nestlé vs. FSVO database 0.52 0.59 AD close predictions vs. test median 0.48 0.56 34/155 AD distant predictions vs. test median 0.38 0.68 84/155 All predictions vs. test median 0.4 0.65 118/155
+Comparison r^2 RMSE Nr. predicted Nestlé vs. FSVO database 0.52 0.59 AD close predictions vs. test median 0.48 0.56 34/155 AD distant predictions vs. test median 0.38 0.68 84/155 All predictions vs. test median 0.4 0.65 118/155

 For a further assessment of model performance three independent 10-fold cross-validations were performed.
 Results are summarised in Table 2 and Figure 7.
 All correlations of predicted with experimental values are statistically highly significant with a p-value < 2.2e-16.
-This is observed for compounds close and more distant to the applicability domain.
+This was observed for compounds close and more distant to the applicability domain.

-Table 2: Results from 3 independent 10-fold crossvalidations
+Table 2: Results (mean and standard deviation) from 50 independent 10-fold crossvalidations